YSU Student Organization Policies

 5. Organizations shall submit the name of at least one faculty or staff advisor.
 Appointed annually by the Associate Vice President for Student Experience, or designee, the advisor agrees to maintain contact with the organization and to be familiar with its programs and personnel.
 An advisor’s manual of specific responsibilities is available online at the Office of Student Activities website.

 6. Student organizations register annually.
-Organizations must reregister during the Priority Registration Period of May 1 through May 31 in order to be afforded the full privileges made available to student organizations for the forthcoming year, i.e. Homecoming candidate nominations, campus space reservations, organization fair registration, and Student Government Association appropriation requests.
-Organizations submitting re-registration materials after September 15 may be ineligible to become active until the Spring Semester.
+Organization Re-Registration for the following academic year will open on April 1st annually.
+Application review will begin annually in July.
+Organizations must be fully approved to be awarded the full privileges made available to student organizations for the forthcoming year, i.e. Homecoming candidate nominations, campus space reservations, organization fair registration, and Student Government Association appropriation requests.
+Organizations submitting re-registration materials after September 30th may be ineligible to become active until the Spring Semester.

 7. Organizations wishing to be reregistered shall provide annual reporting information as part of their Student Organization Re-Registration Form.

-9. After becoming officially registered, a minimum of two organization officers must attend one of the two organization workshops conducted by the Office of Student Activities: the Student Leadership Summit at the start of fall semester, or the Student Leadership Retreat at the start of spring semester.
+8. A minimum of two organization members, preferably officers, must attend one of the two organization workshops conducted by the Office of Student Activities: the Student Organization Leadership Summit at the start of fall semester, or the Student Organization Leadership Retreat at the start of spring semester.
+Members of prospective student organizations may attend in order to meet compliance once their organization receives approval.

 Section C. Re-Registration

-All student organizations wishing to remain affiliated with the University for the following academic year will need to re-register during the month of May.
-Re-registration must be completed online through the YSU Portal to access the Symplicity System.
+1. All student organizations wishing to remain affiliated with the University for the following academic year will need to re-register.
+Re-registration may be completed on CampusGroups beginning April 1st.
+Further instructions for re-registration can be found on the Student Activities Re-registration page.

-If officers change mid-semester, the new leadership must change the position on the roster on Symplicity by updating each member’s record.
+4. If officers change mid-semester, the new leadership must change the position on the roster on CampusGroups by updating each member’s record.
 Once changes are made, Student Activities must be contacted via e-mail: studentactivities@ysu.edu.
-Students who do not have administrative access on Symplicity must call the Office of Student Activities to complete updates.
+Students who do not have administrative access on CampusGroups must call the Office of Student Activities to complete updates.

 Section D. Privileges of Registered Student Organizations